 When hiring subcontractors, responsibility for the good faith effort is delegated to the successful prime construction firm to execute.
-That good faith effort includes posting the project solicitation at specified public posting locations, as well as sending the solicitation to a minimum of three HUB contractor firms for each scope of work.
+That good faith effort includes posting the project solicitation at specified public posting locations, as well as sending the solicitation to a minimum of three HUB contractor firms for each scope of work that is contracted out (i.e., not self-performed), and allowing for a minimum of seven business days following the date of notification for firms to respond.
 Prime contractors identify firms to receive the solicitation by reviewing the State of Texas Central Master Bidders List (CMBL) - HUB Directory, maintained by the State Comptroller.
 The CMBL - HUB Directory contains the names and other pertinent information regarding State of Texas certified HUB contractors.